 What causes subluxations?

 There are three basic causes of subluxation.
 Physical causes include sports injuries, motor vehicle collisions, repetitive stress injuries and prolonged postural stress such as sitting.
 Emotions such as grief, anger and fear can cause subluxations.
-Chemical causes could include alcohol, drugs, environmental toxins and a poor diet.

 How do I know if I have a subluxation?

 You can have subluxations and not even know it.
 Like the early stages of tooth decay or cancer, subluxations can be present before warning signs appear.
 The results of a thorough examination can show the location and severity of subluxations you may have.

 Can I have chiropractic care after back surgery?